mikalv/remarkable-dump/README.md

 - downloads `rm-support.sh` and `rm-support-http`
 - runs `rm-support.sh`, producing `rm-debug-*.tgz`
 - starts the HTTP server and prints one highlighted download link (plus an optional "latest" link)
-- waits for you to press Enter, then stops the server and removes the temporary files
+- keeps the HTTP server alive for a short window, then stops it and removes the temporary files automatically

 Helpful environment variables: